 - Living donor kidneys generally work better than kidneys from deceased donors.

 - The laparoscopic donor operation offers a shorter hospital stay and a quicker recovery time than previous methods.

-As a UK Transplant Center patient navigator, Elaine Milem helps patients through the difficult process of preparing for and undergoing kidney transplants.
+As a UK Transplant Center patient navigator, Alex Berrios helps patients through the difficult process of preparing for and undergoing kidney transplants.

 The unique part?
-Milem is a two-time kidney recipient herself, so she understands exactly what her patients are going through.
+Berrios is a kidney recipient himself, so he understands exactly what his patients are going through."